 Prerequisites

-The vector search engine optimization feature is enabled for an AnalyticDB for PostgreSQL instance.
+The vector search engine optimization feature enabled on your AnalyticDB for PostgreSQL instance

 Step 1: Create a sample table

--- The vector column specifies the vector data.
+-- Create the table.
+The vector column stores vector data.

 CREATE TABLE IF NOT EXISTS documents(